IllDepence/Canvas-Indexer/README.md

 ## Project state

-Canvas Indexer is being developed as part of the [CODH's IIIF Curation Platform](http://codh.rois.ac.jp/iiif-curation-platform/), *but* meant to be a general IIIF tool.
-Integration into the IIIF Curation Platform means that in this very early stage there is a focus on cr:Curation<sup>[1]</sup> type documents.<sup>[2]</sup> Nevertheless all development is done with generality in mind.<sup>[3]</sup>
+Canvas Indexer is being developed as part of the [CODH's IIIF Curation Platform](http://codh.rois.ac.jp/iiif-curation-platform/), but can also be used as a general IIIF tool.
+Integration into the IIIF Curation Platform means that there is a focus on cr:Curation<sup>[1]</sup> type documents.<sup>[2]</sup> Nevertheless all development is done with generality in mind.<sup>[3]</sup>

 [1] `http://codh.rois.ac.jp/iiif/curation/1#Curation`
 [2] The crawler currently only looks for canvases within them (and not, for example, sc:Manifests) and the search API offers dedicated parameters.